RobinRosculete/Gravitational-Wave-Detection/README.md

 Dataset used can be found here: [G2Net Gravitational Wave Detection Data](https://www.kaggle.com/competitions/g2net-gravitational-wave-detection/data)
 ## Data Preparation

 The initial step involves loading the data files in batches into memory.
-The data files are then subjected to a noise reduction process to mitigate as much noise as possible.
+The data files are then subjected to a noise reduction process.
+To mitigate as much noise as possible.
 The resultant filtered data files are utilized to generate Constant Q-transform spectrograms.

+## Data Preparation

-These spectrograms are the foundation for training our machine-learning models, enabling them to discern gravitational wave signals from the noise.
+These spectrograms are the foundation for training our machine-learning model.
+The **Convolutional Neural Network architecture Mobilenetv2** was fine-tuned on the preprocessed data and used to classify the spectrograms.